wp-plugins/custom-content-type-manager/readme.txt

 = In Development (in the trunk) =

+* More CRUD-like interface for creating and editing custom fields one at a time.
+* Drag and Drop interface added for Custom Fields
 * Added support for built-in taxonomies (Categories and Tags).
 * Fixed unreported bugs affecting custom tpls.
 * Fixed bug causing popup thickbox to load incorrectly: [Issue 17](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=17&can=1)